NC State Extension Publications

 Skip to Seeder Calibration and Maintenance

 It is essential to properly maintain planting equipment before going to the field.
-An improperly prepared planter or drill will be more difficult to calibrate, may not deposit the seed correctly in the furrow, and may be prone to breakdown in the field during planting.
-The best source of information on planter or seeder maintenance and preparation will be the operator’s manual that came with the implement.
+An improperly prepared planter or drill will be more difficult to calibrate, may not deposit the seed correctly in the furrow, and may be prone to break down in the field during planting.
+The best source of information on planter or seeder maintenance and preparation is your operator’s manual.
 If you do not have a manual, contact the equipment manufacturer.
 Even for older implements, they can often provide an operator’s manual.

 Maintenance and Preparation

-Most implements have several areas in common that the owner or operator should focus on:
+Most implements have several areas in common that the owner or operator should focus on the following:

-Seed meter—Whether it’s seed plates for drums in a row crop planter or seed wheels in a drill, the metering mechanism is responsible for measuring the seed rate and insuring correct population.
+Seed meter—Whether it’s seed plates for drums in a row-crop planter or seed wheels in a drill, the metering mechanism is responsible for measuring the seed rate and ensuring correct population.
 Inspect the metering mechanism carefully for damage.
-For row crop planters, make sure you have the correct plate for the seed you have selected.
+For row-crop planters, make sure you have the correct plate for the seed you have selected.
 A mismatch can lead to excessive skips or doubles.

 Air delivery—If you are using an air planter, pressure, or vacuum, check the air delivery and pressure at the seed meter.
 Most systems have a pressure gauge on the common air tube near the fan.
 Adjust the air pressure to match the recommendation for the size and type of seed you are planting.
 Check the air pressure and delivery at the metering unit as well.
 A blockage in the air tube between the metering unit and the pressure gauge at the fan will affect the air delivery.